 Advanced Diagnostic Tools

-Comprehensive evaluation is critical in the diagnosis and treatment of the underlying issues resulting in dizziness, vertigo, unsteadiness or serious balance disorders.
+Comprehensive evaluation is critical in the diagnosis and treatment of the underlying balance health issues resulting in dizziness, vertigo, unsteadiness or serious balance disorders.

 Balance issues may result from a peripheral vestibular disorder (a dysfunction of the balance organs of the inner ear), or central vestibular disorder (a dysfunction of one or more parts of the central nervous system that help process balance and spatial information).

 Key technologies utilized in your diagnostic evaluation include:

 - Computerized Dynamic Posturography

 The comprehensive testing at the Balance Center provides important diagnostic information to distinguish between the possible issues affecting balance.
 It also allows for differential diagnosis of common peripheral vestibular disease.